Welcome to the Department of Mathematics!

 - Go to our departmental seminars and colloquia.
 You may not understand much, but it is still valuable.

-The top priority for a second-year student is to find a research direction and an advisor.
-(If you are not done with prelims, you also have that hanging over you.)
+The top priority for a second-year student is to find a research direction, working on and completing the writing milestone and potentially identifying a dissertation advisor.

 - With this in mind, you should take Math 600 every quarter.
 If there are several faculty members you would like to get to know better, research-wise, then take Math 600 from all of them, either at the same time or sequentially.